williamtran-tech/COMP1640-collecting-ideas-webapp/README.md

 ## How to execute project in your local:

-1. Create a database, named ["FillLater"] by default of my project.
+1. Create a database, named ["gre_ideas_db"] by default of my project.
 Or if you change the name, make sure you have config the name of the database in the config file (stored in server/config/default).

 2. install packets/lib require for each client and server folder.
 Because the node_modules files is heavy and time consuming in pushing the code to remote.
    Command in the Terminal like this: